-In its simplest terms, data acquisition (or data logging, data collection or whatever particular parlance you prefer) is the act of capturing incoming signals for analysis.
-Modern embedded data acquisition (DAQ) computers are used to measure everything from the number of cars that pass over a given stretch of road, to flow rates and pressure levels in oil & gas pipelines.
+In its simplest terms, data acquisition (also called data logging or data collection and sometimes shortened to DAQ) is the act of capturing incoming signals for analysis.
+An embedded data acquisition computer is used to measure everything from the number of cars that pass over a given stretch of road to flow rates and pressure levels in oil & gas pipelines.

-But, building a successful data collection device is less about what’s being measured and more about how it will fit and function with the other components of a system.
-Today’s DAQ solutions are often only part of increasingly complex, interconnected mechanisms, making it vital to create devices with the capabilities to handle a huge number of potential responsibilities.
+But building a successful DAQ device is less about what’s being measured and more about how it will fit and function with the other components of a system.
+Today’s DAQ solutions are often only one part of increasingly complex, interconnected mechanisms, making it vital to have access to hardware devices with the capabilities to handle a huge number of potential responsibilities.

 Small, versatile solutions that can be mounted in a variety of positions and through various means make the job of integrating them into existing or evolving technologies much easier.
 A wonderfully built DAQ component that won’t fit into the enclosure of your overall product design or application framework isn’t of much use.

-Because of this, many manufacturers are moving away from tradition PC components and instead opting for ventless, small form-factor, fanless PC designs tailored to operate as dedicated data loggers that can be accessed remotely.
-With multiple attachment points, rail mounting options and the ability to utilize solid state storage, the best modern DAQ solutions can truly go anywhere.
+Because of this, many manufacturers are moving away from traditional PC components and instead opting for small form-factor, fanless PC designs tailored to operate as dedicated data loggers that can be accessed remotely.
+With multiple attachment points, rail mounting options, and the ability to utilize solid state storage, the best modern DAQ solutions can truly go anywhere.

 Every data acquisition application has its own unique set of measurement sources that need to be accessed and accounted for, and there’s no end to the potential connectivity needs.
 As such, the best DAQ solutions will offer a range of I/O options and the flexibility to effectively log a wide variety of incoming data, as well as present it to users in an easily accessible way.